-Updated: December 2020.
-We expanded this list from 20 of our favorite Instagram accounts of hair stylists to 35, including expanding our list of barber and barbershop Instagram accounts.
+Updated: July 2022.
+We expanded this list of our favorite Instagram and TikTok accounts of hair stylists to 37, including expanding our list of barber and barbershop Instagram accounts.

-Let 2021 be the year that you pushed your work further than it’s ever gone.
+Let this year be the year that you pushed your work further than it’s ever gone…

 Included in this article:

-Best Stylists + Salons to Follow on Instagram in 2021
+Best Stylists + Salons to Follow on Instagram and TikTok

 Jayne Edo Salon (@jayne_edosalon)